getbraincloud/braincloud-docs/release/2015-06-30-release-2-11-0/index.md

 - **(New) Looking up friends** - we're adding support for looking up friends.
 More methods will be added next release.
     - **`GetFriendProfileInfoFromExternalId()`** to look up other users based on their external id (returns the friend's summary data).
 - **(Change) User Entity Version exception handling**
-    - All variations of Update and Delete for user entities now throw an exception if the provided version is incorrect.  \[Used to simply return a null object\]
+    - All variations of Update and Delete for user entities now throw an exception if the provided version is incorrect.
+[Used to simply return a null object]
 - **(Change) Cloud Code changes**
     - Added the missing ServiceProxy for accessing **Global Properties** from cloud code
     - **Script return format** has been updated to include separate status + data, to better align with the Client API.
-    - The old behaviour is preserved if _**\[x\] Use Legacy Script Result Format**_ is checked under _Compatibility Settings_ in **Design | Core App Info | Advanced Settings**.
+    - The old behaviour is preserved if _**[x] Use Legacy Script Result Format**_ is checked under _Compatibility Settings_ in **Design | Core App Info | Advanced Settings**.
 The old behaviour will be preserved by default for existing apps (though it is highly recommended that developers migrate to the new format when convenient).